H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/Angular.md

 # Getting Started With Angular
 [Official Angular Pages](https://angular.io/)

-Angular is a TypeScript-based open-source web application framework led by the Angular Team at Google and by a community of individuals and corporations.
+Angular is a [[TypeScript]]-based open-source web application framework led by the Angular Team at Google and by a community of individuals and corporations.
 Angular is a complete rewrite from the same team that built AngularJS.

 ### Installation
 - **Install NPM & Node.js**: Download installer [here](https://nodejs.org/en/download/).